 Do not do this – it will interrupt your “pipeline” of new customers.
 In a few weeks time, when new sales dry up, you will regret not being persistent enough.

 If you feel you have dried up your current list of contacts there are many data points you can cater too that are in the category of “B2B contact data”.

-If you are interested in how B2B contact data can truly work on your favor visit our contact page.
+If you are interested in how B2B contact data can truly work on your favor, apply for a free sample today.